 Facilitation Payments: Facilitation payments that may lead to corruption are prohibited.

-Gifts, Hospitality and Expenses: Gifts, hospitality and expenses present risks in terms of corruption.
-All directors and employees shall not accept gifts or hospitality which may, in conventional judgment, appear to leave them in a position of obligation and, thus, prepare the way for a corrupt act.
-The same provision applies to the giving of gifts or providing hospitality to third parties.
-Nonetheless, provided that gifts or hospitality do not appear to obligate the recipient and fall within the parameters of local cultural norms they are acceptable if consistent with SCB’s regulations and Code of Conduct.
+Gifts, Hospitality and Expenses: Gifts, hospitality and expenses present risks in terms of corruption, therefore, bank announced “No Gift Policy” in order to have guidelines for all directors and employees not to accept or give gifts or hospitality, which is generally realized that there is hope for results that may lead to corruption.
+Nonetheless, provided that gifts or hospitality do not appear to obligate the recipient and fall within the parameters of local cultural norms, they are acceptable if consistent with SCB’s regulations and Code of Conduct.

 Extortion, fraud, deception, collusion, cartels, abuse of power, embezzlement, money-laundering: All abuse of entrusted power and authority for activities such as extortion, fraud, deception, collusion, formation of cartels, and money-laundering are corrupt, patently illegal and expressly prohibited under this Policy.
 Each constitutes a clear breach of fiduciary responsibilities as a director or an employee regardless of the underlying intentions.